 Sulfates – 7 Reasons They Are Bad For Your Hair

-If you ask the question of “why are sulfates bad for hair”, you’re going to discover that the answer is quite surprising.
-An increasing number of people are beginning to learn the various negative aspects to using hair products that contain sulfates.
+Sulfates – Why are these chemicals bad for my hair?
+If you ask this question, you’re going to discover that the answer is quite surprising.
+An increasing number of people are beginning to learn the various negative aspects to using hair shampoos and conditioners that contain sulfates.

 What Are Sulfates?

 The answer to the question of why are sulfates (SLS) bad for hair demands a little background first.
 Take a quick look at the ingredients list for the shampoo you’re currently using.

 If you notice that one of those ingredients is sodium lauryl sulfate (SLS) or sodium laureth sulfate (SLES), then that’s where your sulfates are coming from.
 These chemicals are quite commonly found in not only shampoos, but in a host of other cleaning/hygiene products, as well (such as toothpastes and soaps).

 Why a company would choose to include a chemical that contains sulfates is not a difficult concept to understand.

 They also act as a foaming agent, are cheap to include in the products, and are capable of removing that unpleasant-feeling oily buildup in your hair.
 There are other reasons as to why sulfates are prevalent in your current shampoo, but those are certainly the main ones.

 With all this in mind, you are in a better position to ask yourself why are sulfates bad for hair.
 There are lots of sulfate free shampoos and hair conditioners on the market these days.

 On the subject of whether or not sulfates (Sulfate Formula: SO42-) are bad for your hair, an increasing amount of information points to the following fact: Sulfates are not good for your hair.